SyncholisticMG/gh/chapter9/dreamtimeAwaken.md

 where we achieve a dream state in which we invite other societies from other places, spaces, and frequencies in time to be part of the hub of interconnectivity.

+We can’t choose who we travel with when we haven’t achieved full sovereignty in our dreamworld, but we aren't limited to what our society tells us.
+We can claim our sleep time and not be affected our nation’s borders.
+Revocations only go so far to get we out of mediocrity and then we need to create beyond probably not just in language but art work, with fire and s.
+Joy is the main river,
+allow the synchronicities to flow.

+Certain dreamtime societies help us evolve by going to our next level &mdash;
+dreaming in many places at once.
+The purpose is to prove it as a soul, that we can do it, and the *I am* is the direct manifestation that the universe has happened.
+It's to validate the great dreamtime awakening for other dreamtime societies who've lost faith it's coming &mdash;
+a multitude of residual images and emotions calling for remedy and resolve.
+Some residual images need a residual time.
+That’s why many of them feel layered over.
+The time gaps are synchronistic manifestations of multiple time frequencies in a dream.
+That’s the uni-world of all forms of thoughts, concepts, and perceptions layered atop each other.
+Different timelines are not dependent on each other.
+They're each a product of themselves.

+We can use dreams to resolve karma.
+We can install dharma by commencing the frequency where karma can no longer hold us back, where we are propelled into creating dharma.
+We can make manifest in the dreamworld.
+We can create a solidified memory, a tangible mind space process where we make tangible dream weave frequencies in the photonic light memories we work with.
+To do this we have to let go of control and expectations.
+Dream energies can get stuck in the intestinal tract.
+If we can’t remember our dreams this is often a clue.

+The world is in our face so much our dream frequency isn't allowed to percolate more of our awareness.
+It's important we have a disciplined approach before we go to sleep and before we wake up &mdash;
+those ten minutes before we get up are ours.
+It can be the greatest potency of discipline to reclaim ourselves, saying no to our parasympathetic, instantly ripping us out of theta into the alpha state.
+We can also choose to go back to sleep, back to the dream.
+We've been sharing dreams since before there was a society.

+We're all part of earth’s dream.
+We don’t live in her dreaming body.
+She’s got her own.
+We live on her physical body,
+but she's simultaneously dreaming with every living being to create a physical body.
+When we choose to be part of our dreamworld and engage with different dreamtime communities, organizations, and societies on the surface world, we become part of earth's mid-theta and high-theta dream frequency.
+When we reach the next level,
+where we work high quality dream frequencies and go on missions.
+We work with the astral dream world to create a benefit for the seven past and seven future generations, then, ultimately we're dreaming with the celestial dream time society and we go into the hollow earth, the dreaming body of earth, where she achieves a dream state and invites other societies from other places, spaces, and frequencies in time to be part of the hub of interconnectivity &mdash;
+mother earth dreaming with many other planets simultaneously.
+Her dreaming body is in the inner earth.
+We get access to it when we have done our due diligence and self mastery work.
+When we enter the lucid dreaming state as awakening beings, we can make powerful manifestations within ourselves and the energies around us.
+The state of mother earth’s dreaming body is perfect.
+There is no need to project unhealthiness onto the earth.